slcs-jsc/mptrac/README.md

 - Atmospheric chemistry studies, focusing on the distribution and transformation of trace gases.

-By offering unparalleled scalability and accuracy, MPTRAC empowers atmospheric scientists and environmental researchers to gain deeper insights into complex transport phenomena, enhancing our understanding of atmospheric dynamics and improving prediction capabilities.
+By offering scalability and accuracy, MPTRAC empowers atmospheric scientists and environmental researchers to gain deeper insights into complex transport phenomena, enhancing our understanding of atmospheric dynamics and improving prediction capabilities.

 ## Features